kid-a-mnesiac/melonDS-ROMname/README.md

 ## Installation

-To start this modified version of the melonDS, please download both the source code (not the one found in the release, but rather the one you can download on the main page) and the release.
+To start this modified version of the melonDS, please download the source code (not the one found in the release, but rather the one you can download on the main page).
-<br>Put the release .exe file in the same folder with the source code and run the .exe.
-The .exe needs the .dll dependencies to run.
+<br>Run the .exe found in the source code folder.
+The .exe needs the .dll dependencies to run, so you can't drag it to your desktop.
+For that, make a shortcut of the .exe file.

 ## Main differences